zeon-studio/nextplate/README.md

 ## 🐞 Reporting Issues

 We use GitHub Issues as the official bug tracker for this Template.
-Please Search [existing issues](https://github.com/zeon-studio/nextplate/issues).
+Please Search [existing issues](https://github.com/amit-badala/nextplate/issues).
 It’s possible someone has already reported the same problem.
-If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/zeon-studio/nextplate/issues).
+If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/amit-badala/nextplate/issues).

 <!-- licence -->

 ## 📝 License

-Copyright (c) 2023 - Present, Designed & Developed by [Zeon Studio](https://zeon.studio/)
+Copyright (c) 2023 - Present, Designed & Developed by [Amit Badala](https://amit.badala/)

-**Code License:** Released under the [MIT](https://github.comzeon-studio/nextplate/blob/main/LICENSE) license.
+**Code License:** Released under the [MIT](https://github.comamit-badala/nextplate/blob/main/LICENSE) license.

 **Image license:** The images are only for demonstration purposes.
 They have their license, we don't have permission to share those images.

 ## 💻 Need Custom Development Services?

-If you need a custom theme, theme customization, or complete website development services from scratch you can [Hire Us](https://zeon.studio/).
+If you need a custom theme, theme customization, or complete website development services from scratch you can [Hire Us](https://amit.badala/).